dotslashlabs/grafana-simplejson-gateway/README.md

 ## Docker Configuration

-* Set environment variable `PROJECT_NAME` in `project.env`.
+* Set environment variable `COMPOSE_PROJECT_NAME` in `project.env`.
 This serves as a prefix for the resultant docker containers
 * Configure ports in `docker-compose.yml` (production) or `docker-compose.dev.yml` (development)